-According to the U.S. Bureau of Labor Statistics, employment of advertising, promotions, and marketing managers is projected to grow significantly in the next ten years, far above most other occupations.
-About a quarter of advertising and promotions managers worked for advertising agencies.
-About 16 percent of marketing managers worked in the management of companies and enterprises industry.
-Both of these statistics suggest studying marketing at NCU in the Twin Cities is a fantastic opportunity.
+According to the U.S. Bureau of Labor Statistics, employment of advertising, promotions, and marketing managers is projected to grow significantly in the next ten years, far above most

 Part 1.
 General Education & Christian Studies Core No degree specific requirements for the Marketing Major.